evildmp/diataxis-documentation-framework/explanation.rst

 Explanation
 =================

-..  rubric:: Explanation are **discussions** that clarify and illuminate a particular topic.
+..  rubric:: Explanation is **discussion** that clarifies and illuminates a particular topic.
 Explanation is
     **understanding-oriented**.

 ===========